Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: Instantaneous
 One creature you can see within 3 *(4.5m)* must succeed on a WIS Save or take 18d10 Psychic damage and be dragged up to 2 *(3m)* toward you, or take half as much damage on a success.
-A target that isn’t [Frightened](conditions.md#frightened) can use its reaction to move up 3 *(4.5m)* directly away from you.
+A target that isn't [Frightened](conditions.md#frightened) can use its reaction to move up 3 *(4.5m)* directly away from you.
 If it does, it gains advantage on this Save.
 - **Classes**: Cleric
 *(Source: CS)*